ayazwx/sof-essx8336-fedora-fix/README.md

-# sof-essx8336-debian-fix
+# sof-essx8336-fedora-fix
-> Fixes to get ESSX8336 audio working for Intel Gemini Lake systems in Debian
+> Fixes to get ESSX8336 audio working for Intel Gemini Lake systems in Debian and Fedora

 ## Problem
 I found myself needing to support a new hardware platform for our [GrandCare devices](https://www.grandcare.com/).
 Everything was working fine,